-Careers in energy and utilities
+What is the energy and utilities sector?

 • constructing and managing infrastructure, such as power stations

-• generating electricity using fossil fuels, nuclear or renewables
+• generating electricity using fossil fuels, nuclear, or renewables

 • distributing electricity and gas around the national network